pymupdf/PyMuPDF/docs/tutorial.rst

 expand=2            f           decompress fonts expand=255          d           decompress all
 =================== =========== ==================================================

+.. note:: For an explanation of terms like *object, stream, xref* consult the :ref:`Glossary` chapter.

 For example, *mutool clean -ggggz file.pdf* yields excellent compression results.
 It corresponds to *doc.save(filename, garbage=4, deflate=1)*.